elishacoad/shelly/README.md

 # shelly
 A custom unix shell project

-Elisha Coad
-2/20/20
-CS 240
-Assignment 2 - Creating a Shell

 **Instructions**

-Compile with `gcc msh.c`
+Compile with `gcc msh.c functions.c aliases.c history.c utility.c`

 Run with `./a.out` or whatever the output file is named

-Enter any bash command when prompted with `?:`
+Enter a bash command when prompted with `?:`

-Exit with Ctrl + C
+Exit with 'exit'

+**Features**

+Alias creation, use and deletion with alias and unalias

+History of last 20 commands

+Call last command with '!!'

+Call specific command from history with '!COMMAND_NUM'

+Piping, and execution of multiple commands with ';'

+**Info**
+Designed by Elisha Coad in the year 2020 for CS 240.